Montana-Media-Arts/creative-coding-1/modules/week-3/_posts/2017-01-07-p5-basic-functions.md

 1. only need to occur once
 2. and need to occur at the start of the code sketch's execution.

 There are a few commands and functions that you will almost always place in the `setup()` function.
-For example, one command you will constantly write will be used to setup your canvas, which you could consider the workspace where information is sent to.
+For example, one statement you will constantly write will be used to setup your canvas, which you could consider the workspace where information is sent to.

 ## `draw()`